EOS-Nation/auditor.bos/README.md

 ### voteproxy ( inactive development at the moment to reduce scope for the initial release)

 Create/update the active vote to proxy through another voter.
-This vote will overwrite any existing vote for either a custodian vote or proxy vote.
+This vote will overwrite any existing vote for either a auditor vote or proxy vote.

 #### Message